PoC-dev/asterisk-translate-clid/README.md

 This repository contains a solution for resolving caller IDs to names.

-It is a client-server application server, and an AS/400 typical maintenance application for adding, editing, and deleting records of a database file containing caller IDs and names.
+It is a classic client-server application server, and an AS/400 typical maintenance application for adding, editing, and deleting records of a database file containing caller IDs and names.

 The application server is an udp-based socket server.
 It just listens to data, on an UDP socket, queries the database with that data, and either returns the CLID name if a match is found, or just the input, if not.
 A possible client is netcat in UDP mode.